rodber/blog/_posts/2021/2021-01-20-monetize-your-chevereto-installation.md

 cost_per_user + revenue_margin = cost_paid_by_user
 ```

 To get more revenue the only alternative is to either reduce total cost or getting more users at the same cost.
-Overselling could work for a while, and we likely don't notice it because service providers are constantly putting more infrastructure.
-Eventually it will show off, always.
+Overselling could work for a while, and we likely don't notice it because service providers are putting more infrastructure but hey, try to commit a transaction on New Years eve.

 ### Unnatural offering

-Service providers offering unlimited storage, bandwidth or anything without a soft-cap are literally **bullshit** and this usually comes in the same bunch of the overselling guys, which is obvious if you think about it:
+Service providers offering unlimited storage, bandwidth or anything without a soft-cap are **bullshit** and this comes in the same bunch of the overselling guys, which is obvious if you think about it:

 > I need moar users, so I will offer unlimited storage!
 I'm genius MARKETING HALL OF FAME!!1!"

-Big companies can afford do this kind of silly offering, but even they are all screwed because it is not _natural_ to offer something like that.
+Big companies can afford do this silly offering, but even they are all screwed because it is not _natural_ to offer something like that.

-Check on how Google, the biggest thing in tech, had to take back its stupid free photo offering same as PhotoBucket, TinyPic, etc. Chances are that this will be the same path for Flickr, Imgur, 500px and many others if they don't stop _stupidity_.
+Check on how Google, the biggest thing in tech, had to take back its free photo offering same as PhotoBucket, TinyPic, etc. Chances are that this will be the same path for Flickr, Imgur, 500px and many others if they don't stop _stupidity_.

 ## A better business model